konnected-io/docs/security-alarm-system/setup/device-modes.md

 ## Communicating with SmartThings

-When sensors are triggered, Konnected Security will send it's state to SmartThings in the cloud.
+When sensors are triggered, Konnected will send it's state to SmartThings in the cloud.
 The device will blink quickly indicating that there's transmitting data to SmartThings.

 ![](/assets/images/nodemcu_base_communicating.gif){:class="img-callout"}